Brain Tumors and Headaches

 • Swelling around the tumor.

-• These headaches tend to get worse or happen more frequently over time.
+• These headaches tend to get worse or happen more often over time.
 The pain may be consistent or steady and may not get better after taking pain relievers (like Aspirin, Tylenol, or Advil).

 • These headaches may wake you up at night.

-• They may come along with other symptoms such as vomiting, light sensitivity, and/or new or worsening neurologic symptoms.
+• They may come with other symptoms such as vomiting, light sensitivity, and/or new or worsening neurologic symptoms.

 What can trigger headaches related to my brain tumor?